 Despite his irrepressible smile and clean-hearted spirit, even Stormzy – even Stormzy – has not found the journey entirely smooth.
 There is bitterness about the speed of his phenomenal rise, haters willing him to fail, people who, as he puts it on the opening track of his debut album, smiled when he was forced to cancel several months of tour dates last September.
 At the time, the reason wasn't at all clear, but there might be some clues in "First Things First" – a kind of clearing of the throat, and a reminder that his glo-up hasn't been as effortless as he makes it look.
 "You was battling your girl, I was battling my depression," he spits.
 "Mad mad demons in my thoughts, young Stormz wasn't ready for the limelight / took a little break from the game, started praying – man, I had to get my mind right."

 If there's a lyric that perfectly encapsulates the root of Stormzy's greatness it might be that one about Adele.
-He may be the epitome of grime's self-confident reawakening (if grime's dead then how is he here?), but he is also very keen to show that there is possibility outside of underground purism; life beyond 140bpm.
-His ambition is irrepressible: "I find it strange and uncomfortable to aim for anything less than the greatest," he said in an interview with The Guardian last week, matter-of-factly.
+He may be the epitome of grime's self-confident reawakening (if grime's dead then how is he here?), but he is also very keen to show that there is life outside of underground purism, and beyond 140bpm.
+His ambition is irrepressible: "I find it strange and uncomfortable to aim for anything less than the greatest," he said in an interview with The Observer last week, matter-of-factly.
 "I don't want to be the best rapper in the UK.
 I want to be the best artist in the UK."